mgvienna/Ignition2015_week5/README.md

       1. `git remote add origin https://github.com/<username>/<repo>.git`
       2. `git push -u origin master`
 1. As a group, complete the Rails tutorial [Chapter 5](https://www.railstutorial.org/book/filling_in_the_layout#top).
 Make sure to trade off coding, one person should not write everything.
+  1. Pick up where you left on your week 4 assignment with your new partner

 #### Optional
 - Read the [Rails Guide on Routing](http://guides.rubyonrails.org/routing.html)